aouazad/Ouazad_Kahn_2022/02_evidence_of_data_errors_in_LPW_2024_Table_7/Readme.md

 ## Description

-This code downloads the RFS Dataverse archive for:
+This code downloads the RFS Dataverse archive for LLPW (2024).

-> Lacour-Little, Michael, Andrey D. Pavlov, and Susan M. Wachter.
-"Adverse selection and climate risk: A response to Ouazad and Kahn (2022)."

 It shows that the code has a hardcoded script that manipulates the data in 3 ways not performed by Ouazad and Kahn (2022).
 First, it excludes a selected set of ZIP codes that are part of the treatment group.
 ZIP codes excluded include areas in Southern Louisiana affected by Hurricane Katrina, and areas of Miami, Florida, affected by multiple hurricanes during the time period.
 Second, it hardcodes the duplication of observations from selected counties.
 Third, it hardcodes the removal of a specific lender.